httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 # Security Considerations

-Some clients may have issues handling 103 (Early Hints), since informational responses are rarely used in reply to requests not including an Expect header ([RFC7231], section 5.1.1).
+Some clients might have issues handling 103 (Early Hints), since informational responses are rarely used in reply to requests not including an Expect header ([RFC7231], Section 5.1.1).

 In particular, an HTTP/1.1 client that mishandles an informational response as a final response is likely to consider all responses to the succeeding requests sent over the same connection to be